lockpicker/homebridge-honeywell-tuxedo-touch/README.md

 ## Troubleshooting tips
 - Make sure to disable "Authentication for web server local access" from the accounts screen under settings on the tuxedo unit.
+- If the alarm disarms itself without any operation from the user(s), check to see if your tuxedo unit is displaying a state which isn'tn in the state mapping provided above and report that through an issue on github.
+This will also be logged in the homebridge logs.

 ## FAQ
 - Node may throw the following warning